lydstyl/221016-gab-gtd-apollo-server/readme.md

 ## TODO

--   add label to task also add task id to label
+-   add task id to label when
--   remove label from task also remove task id from label
+    -   adding a new task
+    -   updating a task
+    -   deleteing a task
+-   create addOneLabelToTask
+-   create removeOneLabelFromTask
 -   Script to clear database and populate it from trello
 -   Domain code